iorveth/scrt-poker-joker/README.md

 There are two modes for play in Poker Joker, the clear and shielded mode (to be implemented).

-- **Clear mode:** each player does their initial roll and the result of that roll can be observed by all the other players in the game
+- **Clear mode:** Using Secret Network Randomness feature - each player does their initial roll and the result of that roll can be observed by all the other players in the game.
-- **Shielded mode (Coming Soon):** the other players cannot see what the shielded player have rolled but only that they have / have not rerolled.
+- **Shielded mode (Coming Soon):** Using Secret Network Privacy feature - the other players cannot see what the shielded player have rolled but only that they have / have not rerolled.
 Naturally if a player is using the shielded mode, it is unlikely that an unshielded player will opt in to play.

 #### Scoring